 Risks are the risks resulting if the real return from investment (ROI) varies from the predicted return.
 These deviations are caused by events occurring in the trade that differ in directions and magnitudes.

-A positive situation can cause positive deviations and result in better profits than expected.
+A positive situation can cause deviations and result in better profits than expected.
 Unfavourable events can cause a negative variance and can result in less-than-expected earnings.
-Each market influencer effect factors affect trade volumes based on location frequency, size and direction, causing variations in prices and prices.
-It’s known as volatility.

 Importance of Risk Management for Traders

-Risk management can help traders avoid large losses, manage their emotions, and make more informed decisions.
+Risk management can help traders avoid large losses, manage emotions, and make more informed decisions.
 Here are three reasons why risk management is so important for traders:

 1) Risk management can help traders avoid large losses.